 FCNR (B) Accounts are designed for NRIs to park their foreign-generated income under any of the select list of foreign currencies prescribed by the RBI (such as USD, GBP, CAD, to name a few).
 These accounts can only be opened as Fixed Deposit (Term Deposit) Accounts wherein the interest earned on these deposits is tax-free, fully repatriable, and protected from exchange rate fluctuations.

-As mentioned previously, there are three main types of NRI Accounts that you should be aware of.
+As mentioned previously, there are four main types of NRI Accounts that you should be aware of.
 These accounts and key aspects/features of which are summarised in the table below:

 Eligibility: Who Can Open an NRI Account?

-Since these accounts were developed for non-residents, you must first qualify as either a non-resident Indian or a person of Indian origin or OCI (overseas citizen of India) to open an NRI account.
+Since these accounts were developed for non-residents, you must first qualify as either a non-resident Indian, a person of Indian origin or an OCI (overseas citizen of India) to open an NRI account.
 The overall criteria for opening an account are relatively straightforward and involve the following aspects:

 NRI Status: You must qualify as belonging to any of the following statuses: NRI, POI, or OCS, as per official recognition from the Indian Government.